lhphan/100-days-of-code/log.md

 **Today's Progress**: I worked on the roman numeral converter on freeCodeCamp.

 **Thoughts:** I feel that I'm close to a solution.

+### Day 37: February 14, 2017

+**Today's Progress**: I worked on assignment 3 for [LambdaSchool Mini Bootcamp](https://lambdaschool.com/mini-bootcamp), which included work with databases.
+Still have some errors to work through.

+**Thoughts:** I'm looking forward to learning more about databases with flask.